Adaptive scopes in now in preview and will be soon released to general availability.

 When creating your own custom OPath filters, consider the following items:

-• Use the following syntax to identify the types of values that you’re searching for:
+- Use the following syntax to identify the types of values that you’re searching for:

-• Text values: Enclose the text in single quotation marks (for example, 'Value' or 'Value with spaces').
-Or, you can enclose a text value in double quotation marks, but that limits the characters you can use to enclose the whole OPath filter.
+).
+Or, you can enclose a text value in double quotation marks, but that limits the characters you can use to enclose the whole OPath filter. - Variables: Enclose variables that need to be expanded in single quotation marks (for example,

-• Integer values: You don’t need to enclose integers (for example, 500).
-You can often enclose integers in single quotation marks or double quotation marks, but that limits the characters you can use to enclose the whole OPath filter.
+).
+You can often enclose integers in single quotation marks or double quotation marks, but that limits the characters you can use to enclose the whole OPath filter. - System values: Don’t enclose system values (for example,

 You need to enclose the whole OPath filter in double quotation marks " or " single quotation marks ' '.
 Although any OPath filter object is technically a string and not a script block, you can still use braces { }, but only if the filter doesn't contain variables that require expansion.
 The characters that you can use to enclose the whole OPath filter depend on types of values that you're searching for and the characters you used (or didn't use) to enclose those values: